Lyapunov Neural ODE State-Feedback Control Policies: L-NODEC Learning Framework

 \section{L-NODEC Learning Framework}

-In this section, we discuss how system constraints can be incorporated into the L-NODEC framework, followed by the neural control policy learning algorithm.
+In this section, we first describe how system constraints can be integrated into the L-NODEC approach.
+We then present the algorithm used to learn the neural control policy.
+Finally, we discuss the sampling procedure for approximating the expectation in the Lyapunov loss \eqref{lyapunov_loss}.

-\subsection{System constraints}
+\subsection{System Constraints}

-The L-NODEC strategy can be modified to enforce the state and input constraints \eqref{problem_formulation_constraint} and \eqref{problem_formulation_input_constraint}, respectively.
-The inputs designed by the neural control policy can be constrained in the last layer of the neural policy by using a sigmoid activation function, commonly defined as $\sigma(\cdot)$: $\mathbb{R} \rightarrow [0, 1]$, i.e.,
+L-NODEC can be modified to enforce state and input constraints \eqref{eq:path_constraints} and \eqref{eq:control_bounds}, respectively.
+The inputs designed by the neural control policy can be constrained in the last layer of the neural policy by using a sigmoid activation function, defined as $\sigma(\cdot):\mathbb{R}\to[0,T]$, i.e.,